Z3NTL3/ProxyBeast/README.md

 # Usage

 **Important**<br>
-`Do not put in more proxies than 1.3k in proxies.txt, because the more proxies, the more goroutines (the more network usage). if your network is bad thats your problem`<br>

 ```
 -multi option will consume alot of network.
 If your own network cannot respond by the load,